amartani/buildtools/buildifier/README.md

     $ buildifier -r path/to/dir

+By default buildifier will skip directories listed in a workspace's `.bazelignore` file when searching recursively.
+To include those paths, pass `--respect_bazelignore=false`.

 Buildifier supports the following file types: `BUILD`, `WORKSPACE`, `.bzl`, and default, the latter is reserved for Starlark files buildifier doesn't know about (e.g. configuration files for third-party projects that use Starlark).
 The